svkeivan/gtd-app/docs/app-overview.md

-# GTD App - Your Personal Productivity System
+# Planito - Your Personal Productivity System

-## What is GTD App?
+## What is Planito?

-GTD App is a modern task management application designed to help you get organized and achieve your goals using the principles of the Getting Things Done® (GTD) methodology.
-It's a digital system to capture, organize, and track your tasks, projects, and commitments effectively.
+Planito is a modern task management application designed to help you get organized and achieve your goals using the principles of the Getting Things Done® (GTD) methodology.
+It is a digital system to capture, organize, and track your tasks, projects, and commitments effectively.

 ## What are the Goals?

-The primary goals of GTD App are to:
+The primary goals of Planito are to:

-*   **Reduce Stress:** By providing a trusted system to capture and organize all your "stuff," GTD App helps clear your mind and reduce the anxiety of forgetting important tasks.
+*   **Reduce Stress:** By providing a trusted system to capture and organize all your "stuff," Planito helps clear your mind and reduce the anxiety of forgetting important tasks.
 *   **Increase Productivity:** By following the GTD workflow, you can focus on the right tasks at the right time, leading to increased efficiency and productivity.
-*   **Gain Clarity:** GTD App helps you define your projects, break them down into actionable steps, and prioritize them based on your goals and values.
+*   **Gain Clarity:** Planito helps you define your projects, break them down into actionable steps, and prioritize them based on your goals and values.
-*   **Achieve Your Goals:** By providing a structured system for managing your commitments, GTD App empowers you to make progress on your most important goals.
+*   **Achieve Your Goals:** By providing a structured system for managing your commitments, Planito empowers you to make progress on your most important goals.

 ## Key Features